14.3: The Flux Control Coefficient

 \[\sum_{i=1}^{n} C_{E i}^{J}=1 \label{17} \]

-This equation would predict that if there were one magical enzyme X that was truly rate limiting and as such completely controlled that rate, then CJEx = 1 for that enzyme and 0 for all the rest of the enzymes.
-Yet this is counterintuitive since if all the enzymes are linked their responses should also be linked.
-Hence the control of flux is shared by all enzymes.
+This equation would predict that if one magical enzyme X was truly rate-limiting and completely controlled that rate, then CJEx = 1 for that enzyme and 0 for all the other enzymes.
+Yet this is counterintuitive since if all the enzymes are linked, their responses should also be linked.
+Hence, all enzymes share control of flux.

-Another way to think about this is to consider a linear set of connected reactions.
+Another way to consider this is to consider a linear set of connected reactions.
 For these enzymes, \(C_{Ei}^{J}\) would vary between 0 and 1.
 If one enzyme was completely rate limiting, its \(C_{Ei}^{J}\) would be 1 indicating that the fractional change in flux, \(∂J/J\), is equal to the fractional change in enzyme concentration (or activity) \(u\), \(∂u/u\), for enzyme X. This implies that all change in flux is accounted for by the change in the concentration of enzyme X. This is a bit difficult to believe so it would make sense to think of the control of a pathway as being distributed over all the enzymes in the pathway.
 Plots of flux \(J\) vs enzyme activity u are similar to rectangular hyperbolas.
-Hence the flux coefficient changes with enzyme activity and with flux so at different fluxes, different enzyme flux coefficients would change as well.
+Hence, the flux coefficient changes with enzyme activity and flux, so at different fluxes, different enzyme flux coefficients would also change.
 “Control” gets redistributed in the pathway.

-Textbooks often describe that ideally the first step of a linear pathway would be the committed step and be rate limiting.
+Textbooks often describe that, ideally, the first step of a linear pathway would be the committed step and be rate-limiting.
 But think of this.
 If the end product of a pathway feeds back and inhibits the first enzyme in the pathway, then the last enzyme influences the first even though the last is not considered “rate limiting”.
-Now if another enzyme removes the last product and hence first enzyme's feedback inhibitor of the pathway, that enzyme determines flux as well.
+Now, if another enzyme removes the last product and hence the first enzyme's feedback inhibitor of the pathway, that enzyme also determines flux.
 This again shows that flux control is distributed throughout the system.
 The classical “rate limiting” enzyme might still have the largest \(C_{Ei}^{J}\) of the pathways, but if the system is in a steady state, all enzymes have the same rate.
-Hence the term “rate-limiting” is a bit useless in a pathway.
+Hence, the term “rate-limiting” is a bit useless in a pathway.
 Analysis of flux control coefficients gives a truly quantitative analysis of the system pathway.

 Phosphofructokinase is said to be a “key” enzyme in glycolysis as it is one of three enzymes in the pathway that is characterized by a large negative free energy difference.
 Figure \(\PageIndex{1}\):